 Well, elements of the service are already here.

 Organizations such as Babylon's 'GP at hand' www.gpathand.nhs.uk allow NHS patients to switch from their current GP Practice and register with them for remote, video-based consultations which are typically provided within minutes (not hours or days) with a choice of virtual, video-based consultations, or face-to-face appointments at a number of locations.
 Whilst these locations are currently limited to Central London, the service could be easily rolled out to other locations.

 Doctors follow the classical medical cycle of initial presentation observation and measurement, interpret, classify, plan, and cycle back around to observe and measure.
 Cognitive AI has the capability to assist with each of these phases, but are there ethical issues in using it?

-In the UK there are millions of records that are available to the NHS, anonymised but valuable in establishing patterns that are useful for learning and can be made available to doctors.
-Currently, unless you opted out, your anonymised patient data is being returned to the NHS as part of their Big Data for them to use to help establish such patterns.
-Areas of major disease that already use Cognitive Computing tools include cancer, neurology and cardiology.
+In the UK there are millions of records that are available to the NHS, anonymized but valuable in establishing patterns that are useful for learning and can be made available to doctors.
+Currently, unless you opted out, your anonymized patient data is being returned to the NHS as part of their Big Data for them to use to help establish such patterns.
+Areas of major disease that already use cognitive computing tools include cancer, neurology and cardiology.
 Just think about how this data and enhanced learning from it using Artificial Intelligence could be aggregated with other countries in order to accelerate benefits even more.